Alzheimer’s and Hydration: Importance For Cognitive Function

 Other Lifestyle Changes to Support Cognitive Health

-In addition to adequate hydration, adopting a balanced diet, in regular physical activity, and ensuring sufficient sleep are also fundamental to supporting overall neurological health.
+In addition to adequate hydration, adopting a balanced diet, engaging in regular physical activity, and ensuring sufficient sleep are also fundamental to supporting overall neurological health.

 All these elements contribute collectively towards maintaining optimal cognitive functions.